ahmed-a-m-fathallah/Academic-Writing-Studio/README.md

 📄 License

-This project is licensed under themApache License Version 2.0 - see the LICENSE file for details.
+This project is licensed under the Apache License Version 2.0 - see the LICENSE file for details.